 If you attempt to open and close the door while it's off the rollers, you can damage the door panels, meaning a more costly fix.
 However, if the roller is only slightly out, you can set the door into manual mode to give yourself adequate room, and then use pliers to bend open the track to get the rollers back inside.
 Finally, bend the track back into place and open and close your door a couple of times to make sure it works adequately.

 A Broken Spring

 The springs in your garage door are under an immense amount of pressure because they're the mechanisms that actually move the door, not the tracks or the opener.
-The springs counterbalance the door, so if the door weighs 200 pounds, an equal spring force of 200 pounds is needed to open the door.
-You'll want to let a professional with specialized tools to deal with your door’s torsion springs — they can literally be deadly to repair under all that pressure.
+The springs counterbalance the door, so if the door weighs 200 pounds, an equal spring force of 200 pounds is needed to open it.
+You'll want to let a professional with specialized tools to deal with your door’s torsion springs unless you are able to change them yourself.

 Another Option if the Car’s Inside But You’re Outside

 If you’re stuck outside your garage, it is possible to open the door from the outside by shimmying open the area above the door and using a coat hanger to latch onto, and trip, the manual release lever.
 You should familiarize yourself with how the mechanism works.
 (Be aware that criminals can also use this method to access your home.)